Johann Zarco: Avintia Esponsorama Racing (2020)

 For the 2020 season, the Frenchman signed a one-year deal through Ducati to ride for Esponsorama Racing.
 During the Czech Grand Prix in Brno, Zarco took Esponsorama's first ever pole position, followed up with a podium finish in 3rd a day later.
 Consistently finishing within the points, Zarco ended the season in 13th position of the riders' standings.

-Pramac Racing (2021–present)
+Pramac Racing (2021–2023)

 2021

 Zarco signed a deal with Pramac Racing in September 2020 for the 2021 season.
 Zarco had a strong season in 2021 including career highs in podiums and the highest points total of any of his seasons in MotoGP.
 He ultimately finished fifth in the championship.

+2022

+Zarco remained with Pramac Racing for 2022.
+Zarco claimed four podiums, and ended eighth in the standings.